Anthropology Students at UBC are eligible for a number of awards. Visit UBC Awards and Financial Aid for more information.

 The Hawthorn Award is given to the best undergraduate honours thesis.
 This award recognizes the founding anthropologist of the department, Harry Hawthorn.
 Award recipients receive a $50 UBC Bookstore gift card.

-UBC also has several awards eligible to anthropology students:
+UBC also has several awards for which anthropology students are eligible:

 The Lui Lin Ping Memorial Scholarship ($1200) is offered to an undergraduate student in the final year of study in international relations, anthropology or geography whose studies are concerned with advancing cross-cultural understanding and who has achieved distinction in written work related to cross-cultural studies.
 The award is made on the recommendation of the Faculty of Arts in consultation with the respective departments.